 - Education.
 LifeRing Conferences, to varying extents, have an educational component: Workshops, seminars, lectures, slide shows, or guest speakers, to which the public may be invited.
 This part of the Conference shares our best practice.

 - Self-Government.
 The heart of the event is the Assembly of Delegates or business meeting, which is the Congress proper.
 Here is where reporting and voting takes place.

 The major players at the Annual Congress are the Meeting Delegates, BOD Nominees, LifeRing Directors and Officers.

 - Meeting Delegates give a report on the status and concerns of their particular meeting during the past year.
 This is followed by a general discussion.
 Delegates are also responsible for voting on Board of Director candidates and any proposed Bylaw changes.

-- BOD Nominees are invited to introduce themselves, bring forward their goals as a board member.
-Following the Nominee introductions, the floor will be open for Delegates to ask any questions that might support their decision.
+- BOD Nominees are invited to introduce themselves, and bring forward their goals as a board member.
+Following the Nominee's introductions, the floor will be open for Delegates to ask any questions that might support their decision.

 - Directors and Officers: The Executive Director presents the Annual Report of LifeRing business since the last Annual Conference.
 The Treasurer presents a financial report.
 The Secretary presents the minutes of the previous Congress.

 Following is a list of some of the main points of the Bylaws as they pertain to the Congress: who can attend, how voting is done, what is the organizational structure generally, who has the power to do what.